couchbaselabs/cloud-formation/README.md

   using the AWS/EC2 web management console.

-* RAM quota per server node - maximum amount of RAM (in MB) that Membase server processes are allowed to use on a server.
+* RAM quota per server node - maximum amount of RAM (in MB) that Couchbase server processes are allowed to use on a server.
 Be sure to leave enough extra RAM "unused" headroom for O/S requirements and to avoid swap.

 * RAM quota per server node for the default bucket.
-A default membase-type bucket on port 11211, with no password, will be created by the Membase CloudFormation templates with this given RAM quota amount (in MB) per server node.
+A default couchbase-type bucket on port 11211, with no password, will be created by the Couchbase CloudFormation templates with this given RAM quota amount (in MB) per server node.
 You can specify 0 to not have this default bucket created.